 On October 26, 2010, a fire destroyed Edwards Commons, which included the dining hall, student center and student life offices.
 No one was injured.
-Temporary dining facilities are being used until a new student center and dining hall are built.
+Temporary dining facilities were used in 2010-2011.
+A new, much larger Edwards Commons is scheduled to open in August 2012.